leafac/leafac.com/prose/playing-the-game-with-plt-redex/pattern-matching.md

 (list (match (list (bind 'any_1 '●) (bind 'any_2 '○))))
 ```

-Using different suffixes allows patterns to match to different terms, but they might be the same, for example:
+Using different suffixes allows patterns to match different terms, but does not insist on them being different, for example:

 ```racket
 (test-equal (redex-match? peg-solitaire (any_1 any_1 any_2)